hcilab/wams/README.md

 - `device` – physical position of current device
 - `group` – server view group, used for multi-device gestures

 Setting an `onconnect` callback  is often used to change the scale, rotation or position of a device.
-You can also set up `onclick`, `ondrag`, `onrotate` and `onscale` handlers for different views.
+You can also set `onclick`, `allowDrag`, `allowRotate` and `allowScale` properties for different views.
 Same as with items, you can `moveBy` and `moveTo` views.

 Combining view event handlers and methods, you can build complex layouts based on view's index.
 WAMS has predefined layouts that you can use, such as `table` and `row`.
 Here's how you can use them: